jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 I﻿'ve previously written about some ways that [accessibility decisions and considerations can be documented at the design stage](https://jamesbateson.co.uk/articles/accessibility-documentation-in-figma-mockups/), increasing collaboration and education between design and development disciplines.
 But there is no reason that this type of documentation could also be surfaced to and benefit content authors.

 I﻿f a CMS allows content authors to build up pages using a set of components or elements, add heading levels, images etc the accessibility annotations done at the design stage could be a useful resource for them.
-It may provide some hints about what heading level certain content should be, certian colours that should or should not be used, types of images that should have alt text.
+It may provide some hints about what heading level certain content should be, certain colours that should or should not be used, types of images that should have alt text.

 I﻿t's also another opportunity for accessibility awareness, responsibility, education and collaboration as well between disciplines.